wendahere/GoGetter/Journal.md

 ### Wednesday 7/10/2020

 Wen Da drew out circuit diagram for having Double Pole, Double Throw Relay (DPDT).
 After much consultation with electrical experts, we decided to use one fuse (about 10-12A) after the PSU steps down from 220v to 12v.
 This is because there is a fuse at the plug for the PSU.
 After stepping down, only 1 fuse is required.
 There is no need for each stepper motor to have it's own fuse.
+Afterwards, Wen Da went Sim Lim Tower to buy fuse holder, fuses and 4 pin wire.
+Wen Da also sent out emails for sponsorships.

 ![](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/WithDPDT.JPG)

+Allen and Reynard laser cut cardboard for the prototype.
+We then glued and assembled the prototype.
+Reynard 3D printed the parts for the prototype.

+1st design of the collection point didn’t work - cuz the linkages

+## put images

+### Thursday 8/10/2020

+Wen Da sent out more sponsorship emails.
 We used Arduino to test the stepper motor as the Pi was very difficult and required more time.
 We followed this site [https://howtomechatronics.com/tutorials/arduino/how-to-control-stepper-motor-with-a4988-driver-and-arduino/](https://howtomechatronics.com/tutorials/arduino/how-to-control-stepper-motor-with-a4988-driver-and-arduino/ "Guide Link")